adeline-pepela/ip-akannames/README.md

 # ip-akannames
-Akan Name Generator by Karen Ngala
+Akan Name Generator by Adeline Makokha
 This project features a generator that derives an Akan names with regard to the day of the week that a user was born and their gender.

 Description